MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 ### -NotifyEmailCustomText
 The NotifyEmailCustomText parameter specifies the custom text in the email notification message that's sent to recipients when the conditions of the rule are met.

-This parameter has a 5000 character limit, and supports plain text, HTML tags and the following tokens (variables):
+This parameter has a 5000 character limit, and supports plain text, HTML tags, and the following tokens (variables):

 - %%AppliedActions%%: The actions applied to the content.
 - %%ContentURL%%: The URL of the document on the SharePoint site or OneDrive for Business site.